kylephillipsau/Nosdesk/README.md

-# NosDesk
+# Nosdesk

 **The Helpdesk Reimagined for Speed and Efficiency in Education**

-`NosDesk` is a helpdesk solution designed specifically for educational institutions.
+`Nosdesk` is a helpdesk solution designed specifically for educational institutions.
 It streamlines ticket management, enhances communication between staff and students, and optimizes workflows to ensure rapid resolution of issues in a school or university setting.
-Built with Vue.js, Rust and PostgreSQL, `NosDesk` prioritizes speed, scalability, and user experience.
+Built with Vue.js, Rust and PostgreSQL, `Nosdesk` prioritizes speed, scalability, and user experience.

 ## Table of Contents
 - [Features](#features)